 - From US$730 – Children and Students

-To book the Cusco, Machu Picchu & Rainbow Mountain – 5 Days tour, make an initial deposit of US$400 per person.
-You can pay the remaining balance online or at our office in Cusco with any card.
+Deposit: US$400 per person.
+To book the Cusco, Machu Picchu & Rainbow Mountain 5 Days tour, make an initial payment; the remaining balance can be paid online or at our office in Cusco with any card and without booking fees.

 Student Discount